 - When contracting work to third parties, you may wish to consider whether they hold a GDPR certificate for their processing operations, as part of meeting your due diligence requirements under the GDPR.

-We are also developing our submission process for the formal approval of GDPR certification scheme criteria.
-In the meantime, we are welcoming enquiries from organisations who are in the process of developing or have developed GDPR certification schemes.
+We are also developing our submission process for the formal approval of GDPR certification criteria.
+In the meantime, we are welcoming enquiries from organisations who are in the process of developing or have developed GDPR certification criteria.
 You can find our contact details below.

 We have published answers to frequently asked questions relating to certification schemes.